Graham Reid | | <1 min read

 On a recent trip between Kuala Lumpur and Melbourne - by Emirates whom I unequivocally recommend, and who mercifully don't have LOTR -- I was flicking through the hundreds of options on Emirates and came across a whole channel of Indian film clips which featured the remarkable voice of playback singer Asha Bhosle who has sung around 14,000 songs in about 20 different Indian and other langages.

-She is stil alive (she's 80) but only last year actually appeared as an actress.
+She is stil alive (she's in her 80s) but only a few years ago actually appeared as an actress.
 Until then she had just been the singing voice for dozens of actresses.

 In the course of the compilation of clips -- various hilarious or tear-drenched -- was this from the film Jaanwar, in which her voice was paired with the equally famous and prolific playback singer Mohammad Rafi (who died in 1980).